rayoub/rupee/README.md

 ### Introduction

-This project contains code and data initially based on the paper [RUPEE: Scalable protein structure search using run position encoded residue descriptors](http://ieeexplore.ieee.org/document/8217627/) published in the IEEE International Conference on Bioinformatics and Biomedicine of 2017.
+This project contains code and data initially associated with the paper [RUPEE: Scalable protein structure search using run position encoded residue descriptors](http://ieeexplore.ieee.org/document/8217627/) published in the IEEE International Conference on Bioinformatics and Biomedicine of 2017.
 RUPEE is under continual development.
 At this stage, the initial RUPEE paper serves only to describe the common basis for the current RUPEE operating modes, fast and regular, which are described in a paper currently being prepared for submission.

 RUPEE itself is available for use at <http://www.ayoubresearch.com>.

 Below, I will attempt to describe how to find your way around the RUPEE repo, directory by directory, in the order required for setting up RUPEE in your own environment.
-It is assumed that you are familiar with RUPEE and have at least read and understood the paper.
+It is assumed that you are familiar with RUPEE and have at least read the paper.

-Some hard-coded variables are present in RUPEE.
-These hard-coded variables will be mentioned in the order they arise and summarized in a section following the directory descriptions.
 As far as software dependencies go, Java 8 and an installation of postgreSQL 9.4 or above are required.
-Additionally, the instructions below assume you are operating within a bash shell.
+The instructions below assume you are operating within a bash shell.
-More commonly, this will be under Linux.
+Typically, this will be under Linux.
 However, Windows 10 does contain a bash shell as well if you take actions to enable it or else you can use an install of Cygwin on earlier versions of Windows.

 If you need additional info or have questions not addressed below, contact me at ronaldayoub@mail.umkc.edu.